vitalicher97/websocket-api-gateway/README.md

 # websocket-api-gateway
 Websocket API Gateway that allows to subscribe on notifications about price changes of financial instruments

-To test connections with server, send such request:
+To test connection with server, send such request:

 /ping -method GET, it should return such JSON: